csinn/Useful-Material/community/commands/commands_1.md

 The commands below can be used by every user.
 In order to invoke a command, all you need is to prefix it with "-".
 For example "- ask".
 ## -ask
 **Response:**
+Don't ask to ask, just ask 🙂 This community has been made mostly for helping people, so don't worry too much, be patient and ask the question that you want.

 Please ask your question in one of the following channels.
 Try to use a channel which is not currently occupied.
 Please ask your question in one of the following channels: